-How do data loggers come into play again?
+How do data loggers and monitoring devices come into play again?
 They gauge the temperature of ovens and grills, so the food is prepared and cooked at the appropriate temperatures.
 Additionally, they monitor hot-holding equipment such as steam tables and warming trays, as well as cold-holding equipment like salad bars and refrigerators, to maintain the correct temperature of food before serving.
 Ambient sensor pods measure temps and humidity in kitchen and prep areas.

 3. Safe Food Serving

 Proper food serving is a crucial aspect of food quality.
 This includes providing staff with training on proper serving techniques, such as using clean utensils and plates and emphasizing the importance of not leaving food out for extended periods.

 Eateries and dining establishments may consider taking some additional steps to maintain food safety:

 - Conducting regular food safety training for all staff members